 The BU Directed Reading Program (DRP) is a program that pairs undergraduate students with graduate student mentors to work together on an independent reading project in mathematics, applied mathematics, or statistics.

 Our goal is to engage undergraduates who are curious and motivated to learn more about mathematics beyond what they may find in their coursework, in a way where their interests drive their learning experience.
-We hope the DRP will serve as a bridge between the undergraduate students and graduate students and add to a sense of community in the department.
+We hope the DRP will serve as a bridge between undergraduate students and graduate students and add to a sense of community in the department.

 Practical Information